insightsengineering/r.pkg.template/CONTRIBUTING.md

 In case you are working on a task from one repository that affects multiple repositories, please always name your branches: `<issue_id>_<issue_repo>_<short description>` all lowercase.
 Multiple words of the description should be divided by an underscore (`_`).
 E.g. `15_abc_fix_spelling_error` in case you try to solve a spelling mistake inside `xyz` which closes issue `15` inside `abc`.

-### Monorepo and `staged.dependencies`
+### `monorepo` and `staged.dependencies`

-Sometimes in order to introduce a change you also need a change from an upstream dependent package.
-We are using [`staged.dependencies`](https://github.com/openpharma/staged.dependencies) functionality to simulate a monorepo behavior.
+Sometimes you might need to change upstream dependent package(s) to be able to submit a meaningful change.
+We are using [`staged.dependencies`](https://github.com/openpharma/staged.dependencies) functionality to simulate a `monorepo` behavior.
 The configuration is already in the [`staged_dependencies.yaml`](staged_dependencies.yaml) file.
-You just need to name the feature branches identically to take advantage of that.
+You just need to name the feature branches identically.
+This is the only exception from branch naming convention described above.
 Please read the package manual for more details.

 ### Recommended development environment & tools